 To achieve University Entrance you need:

-Most tertiary providers offer bridging/foundation courses for students who have either not achieved University Entrance or who lack the specific achievement in Calculus, Physics or Chemistry required for entry into diplomas and degrees in engineering, IT, food technology and some science majors.
+Most tertiary providers offer bridging courses and/or Foundation Certificates for students who have either not achieved University Entrance or who lack the specific achievement in Calculus, Physics or Chemistry required for entry into diplomas and degrees in engineering, IT, food technology and some science majors.

 NZQF Level 4-5: Certificate